benjaminhuanghuang/dotnet-stuy/Asynchronous Programming/How AsyncAwait Really Works in C#/README.md

 # How Async/Await Really Works in C#
+March 16th, 2023

 https://devblogs.microsoft.com/dotnet/how-async-await-really-works/

+## Synchronous vs. async-await function
-synchronous method: caller will not be able to do anything else until this whole operation completes and control is returned back to the caller:
+synchronous method: caller will not be able to do anything else `until` this whole operation completes and control is returned back to the caller:
 ```
 // Synchronously copy all data from source to destination.
 public void CopyStreamToStream(Stream source, Stream destination)